Vanessa Bryant Reveals Kobe-Inspired Tattoo, Says She Wanted His ‘Sweet Message Transferred On Me’

 In the video to show the Gianna-inspired tattoo, Vanessa used a filmstrip filter and was listening to the song “Sky Walker” by Miguel feat.
 Travis Scott.

-Neither Instagram post showed a close-up of the finished tattoos, so it was not entirely clear what exactly Vanessa got inked on her neck and wrist, but both appeared to be written messages.
+Neither Instagram post showed a close-up of the finished tattoos, so it wasn’t clear what exactly Vanessa got inked on her neck and wrist, but both appeared to be written messages.

-Her latest shares racked up millions of views and thousands of comments from fans and celebrities who flocked to her comments section to tell her how sweet the tattoos were.
+Her latest shares racked up millions of views and thousands of comments from fans and celebrities.
+Many flocked to her comments section to tell her how sweet the tattoos were.
 Several users said they were an excellent way to pay tribute to her family.

 “Holy moly!
 You posted it!
 Honored my friend!
 Thank you,” Hurtado commented on the post that showed him working on her Kobe Bryant-inspired tattoo.